 - Students and staff are expected to comply with the school’s policy on the use of computers in the School.
-(Acceptable User Policy)
+(Acceptable Use Policy)

-- Parents will be provided with information and advice on cyber bullying.
+- Parents have access to information and advice on cyber bullying.

 - Ravenswell Primary School endeavours to block access to inappropriate websites, using firewalls, antivirus protection and filtering systems.

 The Board of Management confirms that appropriate supervision and monitoring policies and practices are in place to both prevent and deal with bullying behaviour and to facilitate early intervention where possible.

 The Board of Management confirms that the school will, in accordance with its obligations under equality legislation, take all such steps that are reasonably practicable to prevent the sexual harassment of pupils or staff or the harassment of pupils or staff on any of the nine grounds specified, i.e. gender including transgender, civil status, family status, sexual orientation, religion, age, disability, race, and membership of the Traveller community.

 This policy was adopted and reviewed by the Board of Management on: 17th October 2022.

 This policy has been made available to school personnel and the student council, published on the school website and provided to the Parents Association.
 A copy of this policy will be made available to the Department and the patron if requested.

 This policy and its implementation will be reviewed by the Board of Management once in every school year.